nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Intro
-The starting point is the Ziva horse bone rig.
-During a movie project I had to study the rig and I find that rigging the actual "skeleton" is tricky but fulfilling.
+The starting point of this project is the Ziva horse rig.
+It was a movie project that I had to study the rig.
+It was a simulation heavy project but what I remember mostly is the tricks of how actual "skeleton" is rigged.

-I knew some Python at the moment but hadn't used it in building autorig.
-Thanks to the sharing of Nick Hughes thru his course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b>, I learn to build custom framework.
-It simplifies things so I see the beauty of writing tools the professional way.
+I knew Python at the moment but I hadn't used it in building autorig.
+Thanks to the sharing of Nick Hughes thru his course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b>, I learn how a custom framework is built.
+He shows me the beauty of writing tools the professional way.

 ## Components